Realizing the phantom-divide crossing with vector and scalar fields: Phantom-divide crossing

 In the right panel of Fig.~\ref{fig2}, we also find that $c_\psi^2$ is positive throughout the cosmological evolution starting from the radiation era.
 From Eq.~\eqref{cpsi}, the values of $c_\psi^2$ at the fixed points (A), (B), and (C) are given, respectively, by \ba c_{\psi}^2=

 \ea Under the condition~\eqref{sp} with $\nu_v > 0$, the three values of $c_\psi^2$ in Eq.~\eqref{cpsi2} are all positive.
 The numerical simulation in Fig.~\ref{fig2} indicates that $c_\psi^2$ also remains positive during the transient epochs between the three periods.
 Since we have numerically confirmed that $c_\psi^2$ and $q_s$ are positive in cases (a) and (c) of Fig.~\ref{fig1} as well, there are neither ghost nor Laplacian instabilities for the longitudinal scalar perturbation $\psi$ arising from the breaking of the $U(1)$ gauge symmetry.
-Therefore, our model with the phantom-divide crossing does not induce theoretical pathologies.